-- 4.1.30 review of the Chief Auditor's Status Reports on Risk Management & Control and actions taken to resolve the issues raised; - 4.1.31 review of the internal audit function: - (a) charter, cover and scope; - (b) annual plan and associated timetable; - (c) budget and resource requirements; and - (d) effectiveness (including management's responsiveness to internal audit's findings and recommendations); - 4.1.32 approval of the appointment and removal of the Chief Auditor; and - 4.1.33 meeting the Chief Auditor at least annually without management.
+- 4.1.31 review of the Chief Auditor's Status Reports on Risk Management & Control and actions taken to resolve the issues raised; - 4.1.32 monitoring, review and assessment of the internal audit function: - (a) charter, cover and scope; - (b) annual plan and associated timetable; - (c) budget and resource requirements; and - (d) effectiveness in the overall context of Unilever's risk management system (including management's responsiveness to internal audit's findings and recommendations); - 4.1.33 approval of the appointment and removal of the Chief Auditor; and - 4.1.34 meeting the Chief Auditor at least annually without management.

-- 5.1 The Committee may form and delegate authority to subcommittees comprising one or more members of the Committee if the Committee feels appropriate.
-The Committee may also form and delegate authority to sub-committees comprising one or more members of the Unilever Leadership Executive to conclude the final details of, and implement decisions taken by, the Committee.
+5.1 The Committee may form and delegate authority to sub-committees comprising one or more members of the Committee if the Committee feels appropriate.
+The Committee may also form and delegate authority to

+- sub-committees comprising one or more members of the Unilever Leadership Executive to conclude the final details of, and implement decisions taken by, the Committee.
 Any such sub-delegation shall be duly noted in the minutes of the Committee. - 5.2 The Committee is authorised by the Board to investigate any matter within the scope of its terms of reference, using, at Unilever's expense, resources from within Unilever or from external legal, accounting or other advisers as the Committee considers necessary.
-The Committee is authorised to seek information from any Director, Senior Corporate Executive or employee, and from any adviser, agent or representative of Unilever, for the purpose of fulfilling its duties and the Board shall, if so requested, direct such persons to co-operate with the Committee. - 5.3 The Committee shall give due consideration to all relevant laws, regulations, governance codes, listing and other applicable rules as appropriate.
+The Committee is authorised to seek information from any Director, Senior Corporate Executive or employee, and from any adviser, agent or representative of Unilever, for the purpose of fulfilling its duties and the Board shall, if so requested, direct such persons to coperate with the Committee. - 5.3 The Committee shall give due consideration to all relevant laws, regulations, governance codes, listing and other applicable rules as appropriate.